 Dale Earnhardt Sr.’s legacy

-However, he nearly made a massive mistake with a prized family item.
-During an interview on the Dan Patrick Show earlier this year, Earnhardt Jr. revealed that he nearly threw away his father’s first cup win driver’s uniform from his first cup win.
+However, he nearly made a massive mistake with one of those prized family items.
+During an interview on the Dan Patrick Show in June 2020, Earnhardt Jr. revealed that he nearly threw away his father’s driver’s uniform from his first cup win.

 “I don’t know how I got it.
 I don’t know why it was in a black trash bag in that attic, and I almost threw it away.
-That load was going straight to the dump never to be seen again.”
+That load was going straight to the dump, never to be seen again.”